AlyoshaVasilieva/cbc-sl/README.md

 so I wrote this.

 This is quick and very dirty.
 I don't intend to expand it beyond watching the Olympics or fix it if it breaks once I'm done watching them.
+(Update: Fixed for Beijing 2022.)

 ### Guide

 1. Install [streamlink][sl] and configure it
 2. Install this (`cargo install --git https://github.com/AlyoshaVasilieva/cbc-sl`)
 3. Run `cbc-sl --list` or `cbc-sl --replays` to see what you can watch
-4. Run `cbc-sl --run ID` to call streamlink
+4. Run `cbc-sl ID` to call streamlink

-You can also use URLs, such as `cbc-sl --run https://www.cbc.ca/player/play/1920742467707`
+You can also use URLs, such as `cbc-sl https://www.cbc.ca/player/play/1920742467707`

-Use `-p IP:port` option to specify a SOCKS5 proxy.
-Must support resolving domains.
+Use `-p IP:port` option to specify a proxy.
+Supports HTTP, SOCKS4A, SOCKS5H proxies.
-Doesn't currently support other types of proxies, would probably work if I changed the code.

 [sl]: https://github.com/streamlink/streamlink